UltraCakeBakery/FastBooleanArray/README.md

 ---

+# Why not use BigInt or larger array?

+Backwards compatibility with older version of NodeJS and browsers.

+---

 ## Contributing

 Contributions are welcome!
-If you'd like to report a bug, suggest a feature, or submit a pull request, please visit the [GitHub repository](https://github.com/yourusername/fast-boolean-array).
+If you'd like to report a bug, suggest a feature, or submit a pull request, please visit the [GitHub repository](https://github.com/ultracakebakery/FastBooleanArray).

 ---